-In order to reduce the total power dissipation and to protect the application, AP6502 has cycle-by-cycle current limiting implementation.
+In order to reduce the total power dissipation and to protect the application, AP6503 has a cycle-by-cycle current limiting implementation.
 The voltage drop across the internal high-side MOSFET is sensed and compared with the internally set current limit threshold.
 This voltage drop is sensed at about 30ns after the HS turns on.
-When the peak inductor current exceeds the set current limit threshold, current limit protection is activated.
-During this time the feedback voltage (VFB) drops down.
-When the voltage at the FB pin reaches 0.3V, the internal oscillator shifts the frequency from the normal operating frequency of 340kHz to a fold-back frequency of 102kHz.
-The current limit is reduced to 70% of nominal current limit when the part is operating at 102kHz.
-This low fold-back frequency prevents runaway current.
+Refer to the block diagram in figure 2.
+The peak inductor current plus the slope compensation ramp exceeds the set current limit threshold, current limit protection is activated.
+Due to the slope compensation contribution to the protection, the overall current limit changes with duty cycle.
+Figures 3, 4, and 5 below showed the typical peak current limit versus output voltage for 15V, 20V, and 23V input respectively for high duty cycle.
+The current limit variation is not as significant with duty cycle less than 50% due to smaller slope compensation magnitude.
+During this time, the feedback voltage (VFB) drops down.
+When the voltage at the FB pin reaches 0.3V, the internal oscillator shifts the frequency from the normal operating frequency of 340kHz to a fold-back frequency of 100kHz.
+The current limit is reduced to 70% of nominal current limit when the part is operating at 100kHz.
+The low Fold-back frequency prevents uncontrollable runaway current.